 What is a malignant schwannoma?

 Malignant schwannomas are a rare type of cancerous tumour that are classed as a soft tissue sarcoma.
+A sarcoma is a type of cancer.
 Soft tissue is a term used to describe all the supporting tissues in the body, apart from the bones.
 So this includes muscle, nerves, tendons and deep skin tissue.

 Tests to diagnose malignant schwannoma